aiotmlwtf/00/nanobootstrap.md

 title: bootstrap
 description: starting from scratch with the nvidia nano jetson
 published: 1
-date: 2020-03-14T16:43:07.043Z
+date: 2020-03-14T16:45:40.012Z
 tags:
 ---

 Surface area

 In order to perform optimized machine learning tasks, the jetson nano needs to be populated with drivers and libraries, which also have to co-operate with python libraries like numpy, scipy, pycuda, pytorch etc. etc.
 This (anno20200314) proved to be cumbersome here (ymmv) using just gcc, apt-get and pip

 Goal is to obtain a (docker) setup to experiment with **nvidia-docker, tf, pytorch, cuda, opencl, nemo-asr, jupyter, python3 and other things DL**

 ---

+### NVIDIA SDK Manager

 video: [installing NVIDIA Jetson SDK Manager, JetPack 2.2](https://www.youtube.com/watch?v=s1QDsa6SzuQ)

 notes: